 - Could this be pointing to something deeper?

-When you measure with intention and the right tools, the numbers stop being confusing—and start becoming meaningful.
+When you measure with intention and the right tools, the numbers stop being confusing and start becoming meaningful.
 You’re not just checking your blood pressure.
-You’re building insight.
-And that insight helps you take action when it matters most.
+You’re learning what your cardiovascular system is telling you over time.